rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 **The views are only a test and the final UI will not look like this.**

-Below is a few screendumps of the alpha version of the SwiftUI based version of RsyncOSX.If you have any comments or ideas please use [the discussion part for RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/discussions).
+Below are a few screendumps of the alpha version of the SwiftUI based version of RsyncOSX.If you have any comments or ideas please use [the discussion part for RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/discussions).

 ## A few screenshots